 Our curriculum begins with an intensive two-week orientation, followed by day-long thematic workshops on the third Fridays of each month.
 Some examples of training themes include: non-violent communication, community organizing, vocational discernment, public narrative movement-building, and anti-oppression.
 Trainings are facilitated by experienced local community leaders and our partners at the Leadership Development Initiative.

 In addition to attending training on Fridays, fellows share responsibility for the ongoing recruitment of future fellows and for fundraising.
 We believe the arts of recruitment and fundraising are critical skills in ministry and social change work that all of our fellows must learn.
 This learning happens primarily through a project called "Future Fellow Fundraising."
 This is a form of team-based fundraising and part of a collaborative campaign to raise $60,000 during the year.
 Each staff member and fellow is responsible for raising at least $600.
 The money raised goes to help pay the stipends and health insurance for the next cohort of fellows.

 All Life Together fellows live in intentional Christian community for ten months.
 Fellows create their community’s Rule of Life, or living house covenant, to continually shape a healthy rhythm of fellowship, self-care, and communal worship.
 Fellows share a community meal together each Monday evening and meet three Friday mornings a month with Prayer Partners.
 Prayer Partners are volunteers--Life Together alumni, priests, spiritual directors, and friends of the program--who accompany our fellows in deepening their learning and spiritual growth as a community.

-Fellows live in one of five intentional community houses located in Boston, Fall River, and Lawrence.
-Our three Boston houses are centrally located and accessible by public transportation (the "T").
-They include The Episcopal Chaplaincy at Harvard in Cambridge (Micah Fellows), St. Luke’s and St. Margaret’s House in Allston (Emmaus Fellows), and The Episcopal Chaplaincy at Boston University (Micah Fellows).
+Fellows live in one of four intentional community houses located in Boston and Lawrence.
+Our three Boston houses are accessible by public transportation (the "T").
+They include The Hill House at St. Michael's Episcopal Church in Milton, St. Luke’s and St. Margaret’s House in Allston, and The Episcopal Chaplaincy at Boston University in Brookline.
 The latter also serves as the program headquarters, with offices and training space.
-South Coast fellows live together in Fall River, while the Esperanza fellows live together in Lawrence.
+Esperanza fellows live together in Lawrence.